beffyd/gardening-project/README.md

 Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

-# Credits

-Credit to my teacher Komal for the burger menu I used for mobile view.

 ## Code Used

 Google's embedded iframe HTML for the map on the contact page.
+Komals burger menu for mobile view.

 ## Content